Harro4135/stretch_isaac/README.md

 - https://docs.isaacsim.omniverse.nvidia.com/4.5.0/ros2_tutorials/index.html

 1. **Create a new Isaac Sim project with importing scenes**
-  - the file `interior_agent_scene.usd` contains the scene (including imported stretch) `kujale_0003` from the dataset https://huggingface.co/datasets/spatialverse/InteriorAgent/tree/main (skip step 2)
+  - the file `interior_agent_scene.usd` contains the scene (including imported stretch) `kujale_0003` from the dataset https://huggingface.co/datasets/spatialverse/InteriorAgent/tree/main
-  - the file `hm3d_scene.usd` contains a scene (including imported stretch) from the [Habitat-Matterport3D](https://github.com/matterport/habitat-matterport-3dresearch?tab=readme-ov-file) dataset (skip step 2)
+  - the file `hm3d_scene.usd` contains a scene (including imported stretch) from the [Habitat-Matterport3D](https://github.com/matterport/habitat-matterport-3dresearch?tab=readme-ov-file) dataset
-  - There are existing environments and assets for setting up environments with the path Content>Isaac Sim
+  - There are existing environments and assets for setting up environments with the path `Content>Isaac Sim`
-    - To enable physics performance, select your object (like a cube or Xform), right-click it in the Stage window, and choose Add > Physics > Rigid Body, then add a Collider Preset for interaction
+    - To enable physics performance, select your object (like a cube or Xform), right-click it in the Stage window, and choose `Add > Physics > Rigid Body`, then add a Collider Preset for object interaction
 2. **Import the Stretch as USD File**
   - Import `importable_stretch.usd` into your IsaacSim stage
   - Original URDF used square collision meshes on the wheels, which caused physics artifacts.
   - Replaced them with cylinders; see `Robot_Import_Files/`.
   - Enabled self-collision and set the base link movable.
 3. **Tune joint dynamics**
   - **Wheels**
     - `link_right_wheel` and `link_left_wheel`
     - Armature: 2.0 kg·m² (reduces jitter)